 But it’s not.
 Yes, I suffered, I struggled a lot, cried almost every day and I thought of giving up a hundred times but I pulled through, just like countless others who are facing their own inner struggles and storms and I know that you can too.
-We must continue to remind ourselves that tough times never last and we can still be genuinely happy.
+We must continue to remind ourselves that tough times never last, stay strong and trust that we can still be genuinely happy.

 If you are going through difficult times right now, here are 5 Proven Methods to Get Through Tough Times…

 I’m hoping these will help you too!

 After being diagnosed with depression and anxiety, it eventually became too impossible for me to work in a very stressful and toxic environment — so, I had to quit my job.